Ricardogll/Prehistoric-Journey/README.md

 A little 2D Platformer made by two students on second year of CITM UPC of Terrassa.

-For now we have two levels where the player can move around, jump and climb lianas on the first level and rocks on the second one.
+For the first version we had two levels where the player could move around, jump and climb lianas on the first level and rocks on the second one.

+Now 2 types of enemies have been added that, if close to you, will chase you down!
+Don't worry because now you can use your mighty weapon to defend yourself.
+All the game has been normalized so playing in faster or slower machines will result in the same gameplay.

 For this game we used C++, using SDL and pugi libraries.
 The maps have been made using Tiled.